-There’s Uber in Montreal now but no shared or express rides available – If you prefer to get around the city with Uber, it’s not going to be as inexpensive as San Francisco, where you have options for shared and express rides that lower the cost.
+There’s Uber in Montreal now but no shared or express rides available – If you prefer to get around the city with Uber, it’s not going to be as cheap as US cities like San Francisco, where you have options for shared and express rides that lower the cost.
 In Montreal, the only option is a private ride so it’s best to use it if you’re sharing the ride with a friend or two.

 Montreal is one of the best foodie cities in Canada – Yes, definitely try the poutine, as Quebec is the province where it originated from, but also make sure to try the diverse culinary scene that’s all over the city (starting with the recommendations listed above!).

 I’ve never had a bad meal in Montreal.
 Take advantage of the fantastic foodie scene here and taste test your way through the city, either on your own or through a food tour.

 Take public transit to the airport instead of Uber – If you want a cheaper option that is almost as convenient as taking an Uber, hop on the 747 bus that takes you from central Montreal directly to the airport in 40 minutes.
 You can simply grab a day pass for $10 and get whisked away to your flight.